 A satin finish also does a better job of hiding scratches and other imperfections, so you don’t have to refinish them as often.
 If you have pets, you want satin-finish floors because they hold up much better.

-Outdoors, a satin finish tends to be more durable than a flat finish.
+Outdoors, satin tends to be more durable than flat.
 You may still have to paint every five years with a satin finish, but the paint job will look better as the five-year mark approaches.
 And since satin paint is less expensive than semigloss, the cost savings when painting an exterior is significant.

 Indoors, satin finish is a good middle of the road choice.
 Satin paint on walls is more durable and easier to take care of than flat paint.
 It does a better job of hiding flaws than semigloss paint.
 If you’re not a professional and you’re not sure what to get, satin finish is probably the one you want.
 If you want a good-looking paint job but you’re not out to win awards, it’s hard not to go wrong with satin.